 Nothing sounds worse than arriving in another country only to find out your phone doesn't work.
 This international roaming checklist has everything you need to know before traveling abroad.
-To see available options for international roaming, see International roaming services.
+To check available options for international roaming, review International roaming services.

 We want you to be able to step off the plane and use your phone without costly roaming fees.
 Here's how to check whether your phone is ready and if there'll be any additional costs:

-- Check out each destination you’ll be visiting by entering it in the look-up tool and selecting Check coverage.
-There you can see the rates and coverage map for that location.
+- Search each location you’ll be visiting - enter the name of the destination or country and select Check coverage.
+There you can review the rates and coverage map for that location.

 - If you'll be traveling by sea, go to Going on a cruise? on that page and enter the name of your cruise ship or ferry.

 - When you're done reviewing the coverage and rates, go to See if your device works in that country.
 Enter your device in the field and select SEARCH.